ericzrinsky/discogs/case_study.md

 Fang, Sleep, Minor Threat, Mandolin Orange
 ```

-We're now ready to gather Spotify Artist codes for each artist.
+Now that we have our list of artists, we're ready to gather "Spotify Artist" codes for use in our calls to the **Spotify** API.

 [Back To Top](#top)